deepbiolab/system-monitor.cpp/dev/02-advanced-oop/note.md

-### Example: Deduction
+### Deduction

-In this example, you will see the difference between total and partial [deduction](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rt-deduce).

-Deduction occurs when you instantiate an object without explicitly identifying the types.
+Deduction occurs when you i**nstantiate an object without explicitly identifying the types**.
 Instead, the compiler "deduces" the types.
 This can be helpful for writing code that is generic and can handle a variety of inputs.

-In this exercise, we will use templates to overload the '#' operator to average two numbers.

-**Instructions**

-1. Use a template to overload the # operator.
-2. Confirm that the tests pass.